Why You Should Start a Blog Right Nowcreated: ; modified:

 “Writing is really hard”

 Yes.
-It will get easier, though.
+It will get slightly easier, though (I’ve been writing quite a lot for the last few years and big posts still require insane amounts of effort).
 Here are a few tricks to make it easier:

 - pretend that you have a conversation with a friend and dictate to your phone or write into a chat with yourself (perma) and then edit the resulting text